AthenZ/athenz/docs/data_model.md

 Domains are namespaces, strictly partitioned, providing a context for authoritative statements to be made about entities it contains.
-Only system administrators can create and destroy top level domains.
-Each such domain is assigned users in an administrative role.
+Only system administrators can create and destroy top-level domains.
+Each domain is assigned users in an administrative role.
 Those admins can, in turn, create and delete subdomains, that is, domains that start with the parent domain as a prefix, using a '.' as a domain delimiter.
-For example, "media" is a top level domain, and "media.news" is a subdomain of it.
+For example, "media" is a top-level domain, and "media.news" is a subdomain of it.
 It is important to note that the only relation between these two domains involves creation and destruction of the domains -- the two domains share no state by default, and there is no inheritance or other relation between them other than that implied by their names.
-This allows all domains (whether top level or subdomains) to be completely partitioned from each other, and the ownership of the entities defined within a domain is clear.
+This allows all domains (whether top-level or subdomains) to be completely partitioned from each other, and the ownership of the entities defined within a domain is clear.